 Unleashing the power of medicine through technology has been the catalyst for sweeping changes in health care this decade.
 Already the discoveries made by Stony Brook's basic and clinical researchers who develop new approaches to treatment, new drugs, and new methods of transplantation have changed the quality of life for Americans.
 Stemming from the 1963 mandate of the Muir Report that recommends the creation of new state medical, dental, and nursing schools, the Health Sciences schools-Dental Medicine, Health Technology and Management, Medicine, Nursing, and Social Welfare-offer full-time professional education to more than 2,000 students and conduct programs in research, service, and continuing education.
 Additionally, the Long Island State Veterans Home serves as a teaching center for students from all professions.

 More than 2,500 skilled professionals from the Long Island region have faculty appointments and participate in the Center's five schools.
-While teaching a full load of courses per semester, full-time faculty pursue scholarly research and publication, as well as curriculum development and active participation in campus committee activities.
+While teaching, full-time faculty pursue scholarly research and publication, as well as curriculum development and active participation in campus committee activities.
 All Health Sciences students, as part of their clinical training or fieldwork, work for a specific time with some of Long Island's health and welfare agencies.
 The Health Sciences schools also sponsor conferences, workshops, and lectures for the general community.
 The Health Sciences schools share instructional space and multidisciplinary laboratories in addition to the support services of the Health Sciences Library and the Coller Learning Center, the Division of Laboratory Animal Resources, Media Services, and the Office of Student Services.
 The Center also includes a bookstore, bank, and food service area.

 As one of the nation's leading academic health centers, Stony Brook's Health Sciences schools are totally committed to fulfilling their abiding missions: research-based patient care, education, basic and clinical research, and community service.
 Using multi-disciplinary foci and partnerships that create a synergy among the schools and departments with external resources, the Health Sciences have developed centers of excellence in cancer, heart, neonatology, autism, and molecular medicine.
 The Stony Brook Cancer Center, a comprehensive academic center, continues to grow, affecting patient care, as well as clinical, transitional, and basic research programs.
 The Centers for Molecular Medicine have formalized interdisciplinary collaborations by creating laboratories, some virtual and some real, that extend beyond the traditional departmental boundaries.
 Its health sciences curricula have been continually refined, strengthened, and expanded, but always in keeping with its educational philosophy emphasizing individualization of instruction and development of the complete professional.
 The Health Sciences schools have established the Graduate Program in Public Health to train health and health-related professionals who wish to integrate the knowledge, skills, visions, and values of public health into their careers and provide leadership in the field.
 The program leads to a Master of Public Health (M.P.H.) degree.

-Students who want detailed information on the extensive laboratory and research facilities available for academic programs are encouraged to address their inquiries to the appropriate school or department, or the URECA program (see http://www.stonybrook.edu/ureca).
+Students who would like detailed information on the extensive laboratory and research facilities available for academic programs are encouraged to address their inquiries to the appropriate school or department and the URECA program at http://www.stonybrook.edu/ureca.

 According to a survey done by the Association of University Technology Managers, Stony Brook University placed 12th among the 139 institutions in the country in royalties generated by its scientific discoveries.
 Its total was higher than those of New York University, Johns Hopkins, and Harvard.
 The majority of the University's research contributions come from the Health Sciences schools.
 Two Health Sciences discoveries, ReoPro, used in coronary disease treatment, and Periostat, used in gum disease treatment, are the greatest royalty income generators.
 The development of the yeast two-hybrid system by the School of Medicine faculty has revolutionized the study of protein-protein interactions and is one of the most highly cited technologies in biomedical research.